m0nx73r/Countemwithpy/README.md

-Thanks to howcode for help with api thingy :')
+Thanks to howcode for helping me out with api thingy :')